ODINN-SciML/ODINN.jl/docs/src/optimization.md

 The data fidelity term represents the empirical error between the predicted state of the glacier (given by the simulated forward model) and observations.
 The state of the glacier can be characterized by the thickness $H$ and/or the ice surface velocity $V$.
 The ground truth for each of these variables is available through different datasets.
-On both cases, the objective is to find the value of the model parameters (e.g, the weights of the neural network, the initial state of the glacier), that minize the total loss.
+On both cases, the objective is to find the value of the model parameters (e.g, the weights of the neural network, the initial state of the glacier), that minimize the total loss.

 We distinguish between the contributions of the loss function that include observations (empirical loss) and regularization losses that penalize non-smoothness on the solutions.
 The total loss function is given by